iot2tangle/Streams-http-gateway/README.md

 }'
 `
 Note: If the "timestamp" value is set to 0 a new timestamp will be added by the realy server before the data is published to the Tangle.

+To switch channel you can do:
+`curl --location --request POST '127.0.0.1:8080/switch_channel'
+--header 'Content-Type: application/json'
+--data-raw '{"device": "DEVICE_ID_1"}'`

 IMPORTANT: The device will be authenticated through the "device" field in the request (in this case XDK_HTTP), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!